+Total power observations of pulsed phenomenon, such as are common for the observation of pulsars and fast radio bursts, require significant receiver bandwidth to achieve a useful signal-to-noise ratio.
+The noise making up the astronomical signal is subject to frequency dependent dispersion as it propagates through the rarefied plasmas in the interstellar medium.
+When observing a pulsed signal with a radio telescope, the pulse is deliberately de-dispersed using a combination of hardware and software, to recover an accurate (non-dispersed) representation of the intrinsic pulse profile.
+This process tends to reduce RFI, because the process of de-dispersing the pulsar signal consequently disperses the RFI (although the RFI still reduces the sensitivity of the observations).
+However, only limited mitigation is provided by these processes.

+Data are always degraded when interference is present.

 The impact of RFI extends beyond simply preventing or degrading certain observations or types of observation.
 It also limits the overall productivity of the radio astronomy station by making desirable observations prohibitively difficult or expensive in terms of observing time requirements, processing complexity and operational overheads.

 2 RFI mitigation methodology – Layers of mitigation

 As indicated in § 1, the techniques for data mitigation can be divided into three general categories.
 In any practical implementation, particular techniques are likely to be implemented at different stages in the data acquisition and processing.
-The technique to be used at any particular stage depends on the type of observation undertaken (single dish, single interferometer, interferometer network, phased-array, etc., on the type of radio sources being observed.
+The technique to be used at any particular stage depends on the type of observation undertaken (single dish, single interferometer, interferometer network, phased-array, etc., on the type of radio sources being observed, and on the scientific goal of the observations.
 The probable types of mitigation and stages at which it takes place are:

 1) Pre-detection methods applied in the receiver system itself, possibly in connection with the data-taking backend.